ONGC FC: In leagues of Mumbai

 Since their inception, ONGC became a member of Western India Football Association (WIFA) and Mumbai District Football Association (formerly BDFA).
 They participated in later editions of Mumbai Harwood League alongside Maharashtra Football League.

 Before getting revived in 2006, they participated in B.D.F.A League, and W.I.F.A.
 Super Division from 1990 to 1999 and clinched BDFA title in 1993.
 ONGC also participated in MDFA Elite Division, and lifted trophies in 2015–16 and 2017–18 season.

+Ownership

 Expulsion

 In spite of finishing 9th in the 2012–13 I-League table with 36 points, ONGC were excluded from the next season, because they did not meet the AFC's club licensing criteria.

 New club Oil India has taken sponsorship and majority of ONGC's squad in the following years.

 Stadium

-ONGC played all their home matches for the National Football League and I-League at the Cooperage Football Ground, which is located at the Nariman Point, Mumbai.
+ONGC played all their home matches for National Football League and I-League at the Cooperage Ground, which is located at the Nariman Point, Mumbai.
 It has a capacity of 5,000.

 During the 2010–11 I-League season, Rajarshi Shahu Stadium in Kolhapur, hosted numerous matches of Mumbai teams due to unavailability of Cooperage Ground.
 ONGC played its home games at this ground throughout the season.